 Field-hunting tip

-Look in dolostone country — that is the host setting where jentschite typically forms.
+Look in dolostone country, the host setting where jentschite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.